lyonscode/lyonscode.github.io/_posts/2025-06-04-tryhackme-friday-overtime-write-up.md

 > 4. Correlating findings with global threat intelligence databases to identify known signatures or behaviours.
 > 5. Compiling a comprehensive report with mitigation and recovery steps, ensuring SwiftSpend Finance could swiftly address potential threats.

-Today we'll be analyzing some malware samples to identify the malware's behavior and communication patterns.
-Let's dig in!
+Today we'll be analyzing some malware samples to identify the malware's behavior and communication patterns, stepping into the shoes of an analyst named Erica Tracy.

 ![](/assets/img/uploads/docintel-panda-probe-login.png)